sunnysingh/sunnysingh.io/src/posts/javascript-const/index.md

 ```

 It's definitely a paradigm shift to declare variables with `const` instead of `var` and `let`, but it can add more confidence to your code.
 Try it out and let me know what you think.

+Want to learn how to improve your code even further?
+You might like my [Writing code for your future self](/blog/readable-code) article.